RJHughes/TwitterSentiment/README.md

 To run the site locally on localhost:5000

 Other dependencies for the data analysis can be installed from the requirements.txt file

+You can run the tests from the top level with

+` python -m unittest discover tests "TEST*"`